Need to add sales tax to your experience purchases? We’ve got you covered! It’s quick and simple with these few steps.

-- Click on My Campaigns in the left menu.
+- Click on Experiences in the left menu.

-- If you’re in list view, click on the title of your campaign.
-If you’re in grid view, click on the campaign image.
+- If you’re in list view, click on the title of your experience.
+If you’re in grid view, click on the experience image.

-- In the timeline at the top, click on the heading of the campaign type you’re running (i.e. ‘Auction’ or ‘Sale’).
+- In the timeline at the top, click on the heading of the experience type you’re running (i.e., ‘Auction’ or ‘Sale’).

-- Scroll until you find the following box (this is what you’re looking for):
+- Scroll until you find the box below.

 - Click Save at the bottom of the page.

 And that’s all there is to it!
-The sales tax will be displayed to purchasers in the confirmation receipt that is emailed to them immediately after their purchase.
+The sales tax will be displayed to purchasers in the confirmation receipt sent immediately after their purchase.

 Access sales tax collected

-If at any time you want to view how much sales tax was collected on your fundraiser, we’ve made it super easy to do so.
-The amount of sales tax accumulated will be broken out by each individual transaction in the campaign reports.
-It has its own column labeled “Sales Tax”, so you can’t miss it.
+if at any time you want to view how much sales tax was collected on your fundraiser, we’ve made it super easy to do so.
+Each transaction will break out the amount of sales tax accumulated in the campaign reports.
+It has its own column labeled “Sales Tax,” so you can’t miss it.
 The best part?
 You can export it for whatever you may need.

 Have more questions?

 We’re here to help!
-Our team is available is available to help via email.
-Email us at email@example.com
+Our team is available via email at firstname.lastname@example.org during normal business hours.

 Note: Terminology on these buttons may be different according to the terminology that you’ve chosen for your experience.